 William Allen Hart married Elizabeth Mary Machin in 1881.
 However, she died in 1892 while having their first baby.
 The offspring died inside a quick time.

 In 1899, Hart married Edith Parsons of the Firs, Boxford, who became 20 years his junior.
-The couple has been married in London, whilst the certificates stated he became living in Marylebone.
+The couple was in London, while the thbutificates stated he became married in Marylebone.

-They had a daughter Eileen, who became thirteen whilst her father died, elderly sixty-three, in 1916.
+They had a daughter, Eileen, who turned thirteen, while her father died, elderly sixty-three, in 1916.
 His final cope with changed into given as Boser residence Farm, Boxford.

 In 1924, daughter Eileen (1903-1991) married Arthur Ronald Byham (1904-1955), and at one time, they lived in Chilton.